-Office Hours: T & Th 10-11:45am and 1-4 pm; Appointments are recommended.
-As I am frequently in called into college-related meetings and will be on campus on other days also, it is best to request an appointment and to check Where's Jim for availability.
+Office Hours: T & Th 2:10pm-4:10pm; Appointments are recommended.
+Phone conferences are also possible but please call for an appointment first.
+As I am frequently called into college-related meetings and will be on campus on other days also, it is best to request an appointment and to check Where's Jim for availability.